Soccer-Premier League terminates China broadcast contract | Sports-Games

 Soccer-Premier League terminates China broadcast contract

-The Premier League has cancelled its contract with Chinese broadcasters PPTV after just one season, the league said in a statement on Thursday.
-PPTV, part of retail group Suning, paid around $700 million for three years of English Premier League (EPL) rights from the 2019-20 season.
+The Premier League has cancelled its contract with Chinese broadcasters PPLive Sports International after just one season, the league said in a statement on Thursday.
+The broadcasters, part of retail group Suning, paid around $700 million for three years of English Premier League (EPL) streaming rights from the 2019-20 season.

 "The Premier League confirms that it has today terminated its agreements for Premier League coverage in China with its licensee in that territory.
 The Premier League will not be commenting further on the matter at this stage," the league said in a statement.
-The Daily Mail had reported last month that PPTV had withheld payments due to the league in March.
+The Daily Mail had reported last month that the Chinese broadcasters had withheld payments due to the league in March.

+In a statement posted on their official company Weibo account, PPLive Sports International said that it had held negotiations over the price of the rights with the league.
+“COVID-19 has brought many challenges, and it’s especially obvious during broadcasting rights negotiations," the statement said.

+"After rounds of meetings, PPLive Sports and the Premier League have a disagreement on the price of broadcasting rights.
+We regret we couldn’t have an agreement with the Premier League.
+"The direction of PPLive Sports’ strategic development will not change.
+Broadcasting rights strategy adjustment is based on objective reality and strategic thinking.
+PPLive Sports will continue to dedicate itself to providing high quality services to fans, copyright holders and partners.”

 - READ MORE ON: